Reading at home

 Research has shown that 15 minutes seems to be the “magic number” at which children start seeing substantial positive gains in reading achievement, and reading for this short amount of time daily can make a dramatic difference to a child's achievement within school.

 We ask that parents record the reading and any relevant comments in their child’s reading record.
-At present these are completed on Google Classroom to minimise the risk of infection traveling to and from school.

-Additional suggestions for parents to encourage reading at home include;
+Suggestions for parents to encourage reading at home include;

 Being a Reading Role Model